Security architecture · Updated 2026-05

 Cryptographic primitives

-Every primitive we use is documented and replaceable.
-Each encrypted blob carries a one-byte version so we can rotate algorithms without flag days.
+We are transparent about every algorithm we use.
+Each encrypted blob carries a one-byte version so we can rotate algorithms without disruption.

 UseAlgorithm

-Vault key on chip32 bytes random, written to authenticated file
+Vault key on chip32 bytes random, stored in an authenticated file

 Operator panel hardening

-Customer-service staff sign in to a separate panel with its own auth model.
-Operators cannot decrypt customer vaults; they can review state, approve recovery requests, and trigger destructive actions only with peer approval.
+Our customer service staff sign in to a separate panel with its own authentication model.
+They cannot decrypt customer vaults.
+They can review state, approve recovery requests, and trigger destructive actions only with peer approval.